Hodge Theory for Combinatorial Geometries: Log-concavity conjectures

 \begin{proof} It follows from Proposition~\ref{PropositionLogConcave} that the coefficients of the reduced characteristic polynomial of $\mathrm{M}$ form a log-concave sequence.
 Since the convolution of two log-concave sequences is a log-concave sequence, the coefficients of the characteristic polynomial of $\mathrm{M}$ also form a log-concave sequence.

-To justify the third assertion, we consider the free dual extension of $\mathrm{M}$.
-It is defined by taking the dual of $\mathrm{M}$, placing a new element $p$ in general position (taking the free extension), and again taking the dual.
-In symbols,

-The free dual extension $\mathrm{M} \times p$ has the following property: The number of independent subsets of size $k$ of $\mathrm{M}$ is the absolute value of the coefficient of $\lambda^{r-k}$ of the reduced characteristic polynomial of $\mathrm{M}$.
-We refer to \cite{Lenz} and also to \cite{Brylawski,Constructions} for these facts.
+To justify the third assertion, we use the result of Brylawski \cite{Brylawski, Lenz} that the number of independent subsets of size $k$ of $\mathrm{M}$ is the absolute value of the coefficient of $\lambda^{r-k}$ of the reduced characteristic polynomial of another matroid.
 It follows that the number of independent subsets of size $k$ of $\mathrm{M}$ form a log-concave sequence in $k$.

 For the last assertion, we recall that the chromatic polynomial of a graph is given by the characteristic polynomial of the associated graphic matroid \cite{WelshBook}.
 More precisely, we have

 where $n_G$ is the number of connected components of $G$.
 It follows that the coefficients of the chromatic polynomial of $G$ form a log-concave sequence. \end{proof}